 Impact

-A stored cross‑site scripting flaw exists in the 3dady Real‑Time Web Stats plugin for WordPress 1.0.
-Unsanitized input fields named dady_input_text and dady2_input_text allow authenticated users to embed arbitrary JavaScript.
-When a victim visits the page where this input is rendered, the injected script runs in the context of the site, enabling attackers to steal session data, deface content, or redirect users.
+A stored cross-site scripting flaw exists in the 3dady Real‑Time Web Stats plugin for WordPress 1.0.
+Unsanitized input fields named dady_input_text and dady2_input_text allow authenticated users to embed arbitrary JavaScript via the plugin options panel, which is executed when the page is viewed.

 Affected Systems